mcfrann/oracle/README.md

 ## Attributions

-Thanks to OpenAI for making such a cool [API](https://openai.com/api/) and thank you to [Shopify](https://www.shopify.com/) for your consideration!
+Thanks to OpenAI for making such a cool [API](https://openai.com/api/)!